lochie154/lochie154.github.io/README.md

    **A:** Make sure to correctly specify the `url` and `baseurl` paths in `_config.yml`.
    Set `url` to `https://<your-github-username>.github.io` or to `https://<your.custom.domain>` if you are using a custom domain.
    If you are deploying a personal or organization website, leave `baseurl` blank.
-   If you are deploying a project page, set `baseurl: /<your-project-name>/`.
+   If you are deploying a research page, set `baseurl: /<your-research-name>/`.

 4. **Q:** Atom feed doesn't work.
 Why?
    <br>